solidusio/solidus/guides/promotions/promotion-actions.md

 `Spree::Adjustment` for the promotion.
 The adjustment then adjusts the price of an order, line item, or shipment.

-With the exception of `Spree::Promotion::Actions::FreeShipping`, promotion actions have a configurable base calculator.
+Promotion actions have a configurable base calculator (except for `Spree::Promotion::Actions::FreeShipping`).
 This gives you and store administrators flexibility for choosing how a promotion amount is calculated.

 <!-- TODO: